chocoteam/choco-solver/src/sphinx/source/3_solving.rst

 Choco |version| natively support explanations [#1]_.
 However, no explanation engine is plugged-in by default.

-.. [#1] Narendra Jussien.
-The versatility of using explanations within constraint programming.
-Technical Report 03-04-INFO, 2003.
+.. [#1] "A Proof-Producing CSP Solver", M.Vesler and O.Strichman, AAI'10.

 Principle